andavarapulikith/mcqgen/README.md

 - **JSON Configuration**: Loads configuration and response templates from JSON files, allowing for flexible and dynamic MCQ generation.

-## Ideal Users
+## Technology Stack

-This application is ideal for educators looking to enhance their teaching materials, students preparing for exams, and anyone interested in automated content generation.
+- **Langchain**: NLP framework for processing and generating text-based questions.
+- **OpenAI**: Utilizes OpenAI's language models for advanced text understanding and question generation.
+- **Streamlit**: Framework for creating the user interface and interactive web application.

 ## Images